bespoke-silicon-group/basejump_stl/bsg_fpu/README.md

 - If the product results in denormal, then output is set to zero, and underflow exception is raised.
 - If the result underflows, then output is set to zero, and underflow exception is raised.
 - If the result overflows, the output is set to infinitiy, and overflow exception is raised.

+### Testing
+Testing was originally done with trace files.
+C source code to generate trace patterns is under the directory named "/testing/bsg_fpu".